Martha Marcy May Marlene

 Martha Marcy May Marlene is a 2011 American psychological thriller drama film written and directed by Sean Durkin in his directorial feature film debut, and starring Elizabeth Olsen (in her film debut), John Hawkes, Sarah Paulson, and Hugh Dancy.
 The plot focuses on a young woman suffering from PTSD after fleeing a violent and sexually abusive cult commune in the Catskill Mountains.

-Martha Marcy May Marlene premiered at the 2011 Sundance Film Festival on January 21, 2011, where Durkin won the Directing Award, before it received a limited release in theatres starting October 21.
+Martha Marcy May Marlene premiered at the 2011 Sundance Film Festival on January 21, 2011, where Durkin won the Directing Award, before it received a limited release by Fox Searchlight Pictures in theatres starting October 21.
 The film received praise, particularly for the performances of Olsen and Hawkes; the former receiving nominations for Best Actress at the Critics' Choice, Independent Spirit and Satellite Awards.

 Plot

 A 22-year-old woman named Martha has been abused by a cult in the Catskill Mountains for two years.
 The patriarch, Patrick, named her Marcy May.
 She escapes into the woods, arriving at a nearby town.
 In a diner, she is confronted by Watts, a cult member, who attempts to persuade her to return, but when she refuses, he lets her leave.
 Martha calls her sister, Lucy, who picks her up and takes her to the vacation lake house in Connecticut that she shares with her husband, a successful architect named Ted.

 Martha exhibits strange behavior by skinny dipping in public, sleeping all the time, not eating, and arguing with Lucy and Ted about how to live, specifically arguing over the need for career and possessions.
 Lucy reveals she abandoned Martha and is now attempting to get her back into her life, while she and Ted are also trying to have their own child.
 One night, Martha climbs into bed with Ted and Lucy while they are having sex, angering Ted and Lucy.
-Martha attempts to phone the cult because she misses them, but she hangs up when cult matriarch Katie answers using the code name "Marlene Lewis."
+Martha attempts to phone the cult because she misses them, accidentally finds out her friend Zoe is not on the farm with the cult, and hangs up when cult matriarch Katie answers using the code name "Marlene Miller."